-Following an action research project involving 30 schools the PDST has developed CPD to support schools as they engage in a wellbeing promotion process.
-The National rollout of the CPD has been delayed due to Covid 19.
-Information on the roll out of the CPD will be shared with schools by the PDST.
+Following an action research project involving 30 schools and NEPS, PDST and JCT the Department has developed CPD to support schools as they engage in a wellbeing promotion process.
+The national rollout of the CPD commenced in March 2022.
+Schools are encouraged to access this CPD delivered by PDST to help them initiate their welling promotion review and development cycle.
+See here for information PDST Professional Development Service for Teachers

-Wellbeing Supports and Resources
+Wellbeing Resources and Supports

-Advice and resources to support the wellbeing of all in the school community have been developed and are available at https://www.gov.ie/en/publication/aca1d-wellbeing-information-for-primary-schools/#advice-to-support-wellbeing.
+Advice and resources to support the wellbeing of all in the school community have been developed and are available at gov.ie - Wellbeing in education (www.gov.ie).
+This includes information on: